TEACH YOUR CHILD SOCIAL STUDIES

 Teaching for Non-Teachers

 Though the information at hand may be overwhelming for parents who are not used to teaching, there is a wealth of information available to help you put on your teacher hat and take charge in your homeschool classroom.
-Above all, keeping your child engaged throughout the school break is key.
-Though this time is confusing, scary, and stressful for all, maintaining a routine for your kids is vital for their mental and educational well-being.

 Happy Homeschooling!